-Sometimes teenagers seem to fight all the time.
-If you approach these battles in a constructive way, you can help your child learn important skills for adult life.
+Sibling fighting – sometimes it seems to happen all the time.
+If you approach these battles in a constructive way, you can stop siblings fighting and help your teenagers learn important skills for adult life.

 ‘Who said you could wear my clothes?’
 ‘Get out of my room!’
 ‘You’ve been on the computer for hours!’